julisam101/oim3690/logs/session03.md

 - The difference between index and the readme charts
 - I was having trouble commiting my codes so I wasn't sure how to properly bypass it
 - When to flip back and forth from the desktop and the website
-- The difference between explorer and the srouce control
+- The difference between explorer and the source control
 - what are the comments section on GitHbu used for
 - The meaning behind charset UTF - 8, what does it mean?
 Does the line of code change if it's UTF-9?